EvaMaeRey/ma206equations/README.md

 instructors alike.
 The goal of this independent study is to create functions that will quickly deliver the typed versions of equations that translate into beautiful printed versions.
-We will store the typed versions and thoughtfully crafted R functions to make these typed out equations easily accessible.
+We will store the typed versions and thoughtfully crafted R functions to make these typed equations easily accessible.
 The functions will be bundled into an R package.